megansam5/lnmh-group-project/README.md

 To make effective use of the sensor data, we propose the following solutions:

-1. **Data Pipeline**: A cloud-hosted data pipeline to manage and process incoming data.
+1. **Data Pipeline**: A cloud-hosted data pipeline sourcing and transforming incoming data, later loading it to an RDS.
-2. **Short-Term and Long-Term Storage**: Solutions for storing data for real-time updated and historical analysis.
+2. **Short-Term and Long-Term Storage**: Solutions for storing data for real-time and historical analysis.
-3. **Data Visualisation Dashboard**: A dashboard to display plant health information to stakeholders.
+3. **Data Visualisation Dashboard**: A dashboard to display plant health information to stakeholders, in the moment and dynamically over time.

 With the described functionality, the LMNH will be able to monitor the health of plants and make informed decisions for the wellbeing of individual plants.
 <br><br>